rsksmart/devportal-1.0/rif/rns/architecture/rsk-registrar/registrars/fifs.md

 function price (string memory name, uint expires, uint duration) public view returns(uint);
 ```

-Price of a name in RIF
+Calculates the price of a name, denominated in RIF.

 - `name` not used.
 Pass `''`
 - `expires` not used.
 Pass `0`